Two kinds of data API are commonly used. For metrics, event logs, and entity-related data, it's called Insight API, and you can also use raw SQL API.

 - Initial Request: Send a

-.
-The request body should be a JSON object containing thesqlQuery
+POSTrequest to the API endpoint with the Content-Type:application/jsonheader and yourapi-key.
+The request body should be a JSON object containing thesqlQueryfield:

 {